Russia convicts lawyer Magnitsky in posthumous trial

 Putin, who accuses the United States of using human rights concerns as a pretext to meddle in Russia's affairs, swiftly retaliated by imposing similar measures on Americans and also barring U.S. couples from adopting Russian children.

-U.S. Senator Ben Cardin, a Democrat and author of the Magnitsky Act, called the ruling "shameful" but said "we have come to expect this sort of behaviour from the Putin regime."
+U.S. Senator Ben Cardin, a Democrat and author of the Magnitsky Act, called the ruling "shameful" but said "we have come to expect this sort of behavior from the Putin regime."

 "What this does is continue the downward spiral of Russia's reputation as a law-abiding state and member of the international community," Cardin said in a statement.